5 Steps to Overcome Imposter Syndrome

 Guess what?
 That’s part of the process.

-It's an ugly part of the process but a necessary part of the process.
+It’s an ugly part of the process, but a necessary one.

 The difference between those who succeed and those who give up is how they view their mistakes.

-Psychologists study Imposter Syndrome and their research highlights the importance of seeing challenges as opportunities to improve, but you already know this.
-When you're faced with setbacks, it's easy to forget the basics, though.
+Psychologists study Imposter Syndrome, and their research highlights the importance of seeing challenges as opportunities for growth, but you already know this.
+When you’re faced with setbacks, it’s easy to forget the basics, though.

 The best photographers aren’t the ones who never fail.
 They’re the ones who learn and adapt.

-Failure isn't the end - it's a stepping stone.
-You only fail when you stop working.
+Failure isn’t the end - it’s a stepping stone.
+You only fail when you stop trying.

 Step #5 - Surround Yourself with the Right People